A reliable waterproof or water-resistant jacket is essential for any hiking adventure.

 Marmot Precip Eco Jacket

-While there are certainly more functional waterproof jackets out there, for the price this is a force to be reckoned with.
+While there are certainly more functional waterproof jackets out there, for the price this is hard to beat.

 PROs